TIBHannover/terminology-metadata/MetadataGuide.md

 * `sh:nodeKind sh:IRI`

+You can discuss this recommendation with us at <>.

-### 5.15 Alternative identifiers of the ontology
+#### 3.3.15 Alternative identifiers of the ontology

-If your ontology has been published at an archive, you may want to declare these related identifiers in the ontology metadata.
+If your ontology has been published at an archive, you may want to declare these alternative identifiers in the ontology metadata.
 You should list here alternative URIs that may be used to identify your ontology.
-The identifier used as the base URI of the ontology should be provided with <http://purl.org/vocab/vann/preferredNamespaceUri> instead (cf. [5.20 Preferred ontology namespace](#520-preferred-ontology-namespace)).
+The identifier used as the base URI of the ontology should be provided with <http://purl.org/vocab/vann/preferredNamespaceUri> instead (cf. [3.3.20 Preferred ontology namespace](#3320-preferred-ontology-namespace)).

 Recommended property: <http://purl.org/dc/terms/identifier>